 George and Charlotte have not met their cousin Archie yet

 Speaking to the Mirror, retired rugby star Mike described the meeting at Highgrove as "carnage", saying: "I don't think Mia will remember that day, she was two months old, but it was great, it was carnage.
 George was eating at the time.
 He'd got to that stage where more food goes on the table than in his mouth.
 Mia was just chilling and sleeping, she sleeps a lot, she's quite relaxed."

-As well as William and Kate, Harry and Meghan have received a whole host of visitors including the Queen and Prince Philip.
+As well as William and Kate, Harry and Meghan received a whole host of visitors including the Queen and Prince Philip in the first week of Archie's birth.
 They were the first members of the royal family to meet baby Archie.
-Princess Diana's sister Lady Jane Fellowes was also one of the first to visit last week, while Prince Charles and Camilla are expected to travel to Windsor in the next few days.
+Princess Diana's sister Lady Jane Fellowes was also one of the first to visit very early on.

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.